6Morpheus6/pinokio-wiki/README.md

 > - A yellow banner with a corresponding message appears on the main page of Pinokio if your Pinokio version doesn't support the Script Version of an installed Application.
 > In that case please [Upgrade Pinokio](#upgrade-pinokio) to the latest version.

-All needed components will be installed with your first App.
+All requirements will be installed with your first App.

-**NOTE: It is highly recommended to switch off your antivirus, during this first installation to avoid unnecessary subsequent troubleshooting.**
+> **Note: It is highly recommended to switch off your antivirus, during this first installation to avoid unnecessary subsequent troubleshooting.**

-Applications not created by a verified publishers and not tagged as ***Pinokio*** on GitHub don't appear on the Discover page.
+Applications not created by verified publishers and not tagged as ***Pinokio*** on GitHub don't appear on the Discover page.
 They can still be installed with the ***Download from URL*** button at the top of the Discover page.
 > **Note:** Only Applications with a `pinokio.js` and respective `install.json` or `install.js` and `start.json` or `start.js` scripts can be installed with Pinokio.
 To find out if an Application on GitHub that doesn't appear on the Discover page can be installed with Pinokio, have a look on the GitHub repo and check for these scripts on the main page of the project.